 Back to School Fitness: Keeping Children Active in School

-Over the school holidays, it's up to parents to figure out the best ways to keep their children active.
-However, now that we're starting a new term, schools share the responsibility and must help pupils get at least 60 minutes of physical activity every day.
+In school holidays, it's up to parents to keep kids active.
+During term time, however, schools share the responsibility.
+They're expected to help pupils get at least 60 mins of vigorous physical activity every day.

-This 30-30 goal is the advised way for kids to stay healthy, though any increase in the amount of vigorous activity is beneficial.
+This 30-30 goal is the advised way for kids to stay healthy, though any increase in physical activity is a positive change.
 It's up to schools to do as much as they can with the resources they have.

 Here are some suggestions for increasing physical activity during school hours: